leobauza/browncoat/README.md

-Welcome to browncoat 0.0.0 (pre-alpha)
+Welcome to browncoat 0.1.0
 ==================

 ## about this project
+This is the first semi workable update.

 ### inspiration